Africa

 The wild tracts of land we help conserve are home to a number of Vulnerable, Threatened, Endangered and Critically Endangered species (as defined by the IUCN Red List of Threatened Species).
 As part of our ongoing long-term goal to increase the world’s wilderness, we help provide critical habitat for threatened and endangered species, from the cantankerous black rhinoceros to the boisterous wild dog to the gentle gorilla.
 We can’t afford to lose them.

-At Wilderness Desert Rhino Camp we are not only proud to offer guests the exceptional opportunity to track this endangered species on foot, but also provide a base for Save the Rhino Trust’s tracking and monitoring teams.
+At Wilderness Desert Rhino Camp, we are not only proud to offer guests the exceptional opportunity to track this rare desert-adapted species on foot, but also provide a base for Save the Rhino Trust’s tracking and monitoring teams.
 This is a group of guardians dedicated to protecting imperilled black rhinos.
 Wilderness Desert Rhino camp’s core purpose is to protect this iconic species; every guest, every visit, actively contributes to their conservation.

-Namibia is home to the largest free-ranging populations of black rhino on the continent, but these elusive animals can also be spotted in Rwanda’s Akagera National Park, where they’ve been successfully reintroduced.
+Namibia is home to the largest free-ranging populations of black rhino on the continent, but the elusive Eastern black rhino can also be spotted in Rwanda’s Akagera National Park, where they’ve been successfully reintroduced.

 See them at: Wilderness Desert Rhino Camp, Wilderness Magashi